manoj-sharma-wawa/openmicroservices.org/container/README.md

 # Container
 ## Instructions
 ### Dockerfile
 *This guide is not dependent on Docker.
-If you are using Docker, there are general recommendations that should be applied to your microservice.*
+If you are using Docker, there are general recommendations that **SHOULD** be applied to your microservice.*

 Follow the [Docker Docs](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/) for Dockerfile best practices